 Councils are still encouraged to strive for the Star Council Award offered by Supreme.
-Achieving this award is a true testament to good works and accomplishments of the council.
+Achieving this award is a true testament to the good works and accomplishments of the council.
 Councils are encouraged to continue implementing the many wonderful programs that they have done for many years.

-Vivat Jesus Tom Johnson

-Vivat Jesus Fred Meade

-KY State Deputy KY State Program Chairman
+Vivat Jesus Tom Johnson KY State Deputy Vivat Jesus Fred Meade KY State Program Chairman